 The Theo Chocolate tour starts off in a room where your tour guide tells you all about how the chocolate is made and what makes Theo Chocolate different.
 Theo Choclate is the country’s first USDA Certified Organic and Fair Trade chocolate company (since opening up shop, a few other chocolate companies have received tehse certifications as well.
 Today, Theo Chocolate is also Non-GMO Project certified.

 Having these certifications is not easy.
 Theo Chocolate must take many, many, many extra steps (and pay lots of money).
-Since I work for an eco-friendly company, I understand and respect Theo Chocolate’s dedication to their product, customers and the environment in taking these extra steps.
+Since I work for an eco-friendly company, I understand and respect Theo Chocolate’s dedication to their product, customers and the environment.
 After the snapshot of Theo Chocolate, the tour continues into the factory.
 The tour guide tells you all about the cocoa fruit (yes, it’s a fruit) and the cocoa beans that are found inside the fruit.
 The cocoa beans are what’s used to make chocolate.
 Similar to coffee beans, the taste of the cocoa beans varies depending on where the fruit is grown.

 Once the beans arrive in Seattle (mostly from farms located around the equator), Theo Chocolate’s chocolate-making-experts get to work.
 The beans are first roasted and then milled which turns them into a liquid.
 Once the beans are a liquid, they add all the different flavors.
 This includes fruit, nuts, chilies, spices, bread and salt.